 3 tablespoons milk

 Mix together all brioche ingredients except flour in a large bowl.
 Add flour to wet ingredients one spoonful at a time until just incorporated.
 Lightly cover bowl with a kitchen towel and set in warm place to rise for 2 hours.
 Once dough has doubled in size, chill for at least 20 minutes to make dough easier to handle.
+(Update 12/2017: the longer you chill the dough, the easier it gets to handle!)

 While dough chills, make filling and brown the butter for the icing.
 Mix all filling ingredients together in a small bowl until a paste forms; set aside.